-Special recognition is due Nancy Brinthaupt for her skill in preparing the final draft of this publication.
+Special recognition is due Florence Blodgett for her skill in converting the original manuscript to a word processor and preparing the final draft of this publication.

-The author is greatful for the assistance provided by the individuals mentioned above, but assumes responsibility for any shortcomings of this document.
+The author is grateful for the assistance provided by the individuals mentioned above, but assumes responsibility for any shortcomings of this document.